BrandonSalazarNY/BrandonSalazarNY/README.md

 - 👋 Hi, I’m Brandon Salazar.@BrandonSalazarNY
-- 📖 I am a freshman at Rider University Majoring in **Information Systems with a Minor in Computer Science**
+- 📖 I am a freshman at Rider University Majoring in **Information Systems** with a Minor in **Computer Science**
-- 🌱 I’m currently learning iOS development which includes the use of Xcode, Swift, and Swift UI.
+- 🌱 I’m currently learning intermediate Python and Javascript.
 -  💡I am interested in learning more about the topic of **Supply Chain** in the field of **logistics** , **software management**, and **IoT** .
-- 💞️ I’m looking to collaborate on website development projects and iOS projects.
+- 💞️ I’m looking to collaborate on data analysis and website developement projects.
 - 📫 How to reach me -> Email: bsalazarny@hotmail.com

 <!---